Thank you for visiting our website.

 Jerry Wesley, is a Health Care Transformation Futurist and Satisfactologist who has accumulated over 30 years of community health experience — in both public and private health care settings.

-Jerry has been privileged to work shoulder to shoulder with some of the most revered members of unions like 32BJ, Teamsters, DC37, Local 237, Local 371, Local 420, OSA and 1199.
+In NYC, Jerry has been privileged to work shoulder to shoulder with some of the most revered members of unions like 32BJ, Teamsters, DC37, Local 237, Local 371, Local 420, OSA and 1199.

 Equally, Jerry has been privileged to work shoulder to shoulder in administration and management, with some of the most influential health leaders in the industry.